trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > This rule isn't strictly related to Nginx but in my opinion it's also very important important aspect of security.
+  > This rule isn't strictly related to NGINX but in my opinion it's also very important important aspect of security.

   > DNS CAA policy helps you to control which Certificat Authorities are allowed to issue certificates for your domain becaues if no CAA record is present, any CA is allowed to issue a certificate for the domain.